nexcess/magento-turpentine/README.md

   - Full Page Caching, with hole-punching via Varnish ESI and/or AJAX, even for logged in visitors
-  - Very little configuration needed for impressive results, no manual editing of Varnish config required for most cases
+  - Configurable via standard Magento methods (Admin system configuration and layout XML), no manual editing of Varnish config required for most cases
   - Able to generate and apply new Varnish VCLs (configurations) on the fly, without restarting/changing Varnish's config files or flushing the cache
   - Blacklist requests from caching by URL or parameters (SID, store, etc)